campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/README.md

-This repo contains the documentation for the BowFolios system.
+This repo contains the documentation for the Campus Resouce Scheduler project.
 See [index.md](index.md) for the source, or go to [https://campus-resource-scheduler-project.github.io](https://campus-resource-scheduler-project.github.io).